Reduce food waste

 Love Your Leftovers

-Cumberland Council and the Environment Protection Authority’s Love Your Leftovers program began as a cookbook in 2011.
+Cumberland City Council and the Environment Protection Authority’s Love Your Leftovers program began as a cookbook in 2011.

 It was an instant success and many locals wanted to contribute to future editions.
 That cookbook is now an app and a website.

 What the program can do

 - Reduce food waste dramatically, without missing out on taste, nutrition and variation